aws-samples/amazon-textract-serverless-large-scale-document-processing/README.md

 ### Process incoming document
 1. A document gets uploaded to an S3 bucket.
 It triggers a Lambda function which writes a task to process the document to DynamoDB.
-2. Using DynamoDB streams, a Lambda function is triggered which writes to an SQS queue in the sync or async pipeline.
+2. Using DynamoDB streams, a Lambda function is triggered which writes to an SQS queue in the one of the pipeline.
-3. Documents are processed as described above by sync or async pipeline.
+3. Documents are processed as described above by "Image Pipeline" or "Image and PDF Pipeline".

 ### Large backfill of existing documents